Chapter 4: Working Hours and Leaves

 In view of the above, having a child or exercising a statutory right should not have a negative impact on a worker’s employment and their employment should remain secure during leave (annual, sick, maternity, paternity or parental leave).

 In one case of adultery, the Prophet (ﷺ) postponed punishment for nearly two years when the woman (from Ghamid tribe) confessed to the crime.
 The Prophet (ﷺ) first allowed her to give birth to the child (as she was pregnant), allowed her to nurse the child until she weaned him and then imposed the punishment.
 The aim was to save the fetus and the child.
 (Sahih Muslim: 1695 b)

-The rule is derived from the verse which allows nursing for two years: “And the mothers shall suckle their infants for two full years.”
+The maximum nursing period is two years.
+The rule is derived from the verse which allows nursing for two years: “And the mothers shall suckle their infants for two full years.
+This (injunction) is for him who wants to complete the suckling period”.”.
 (02:233)